 Along the way, Allyson has garnered four Grammy Award nominations, most recently for her 2012 album "Round Midnight."

 Now a resident of New York City, Allyson makes frequent stops in New England, and is likely a familiar vocalist for listeners to regional radio jazz shows.
 Having grown up in Kansas, with a stint as a teenager in San Francisco, Allyson honed her chops on the Great American Songbook and relaxes into her comfort zone on the songs of Gershwin and Porter.
 But she slips just as deftly into the jazz sounds of Duke, Monk and Miles.
-And she might be in a blues mood,
+And she might be in a blues mood, or she may slide into bossa nova or samba or perhaps soft or folk rock.

 Whether she’s singing in English, French, Portuguese, Italian or Spanish, it becomes an intimate experience for those in her audience.